padiketeku/EarthObservation101-Practicals/Activity-10-Classification of Surface Types.md

 ```

-Turn off all the feature collections under **Geometry Imports** and compare the classified image against the original image as shown by the figure below.
+Turn off all the feature collections under **Geometry Imports** and compare the classified image against the original image.
+Your result may be like the figure below.
+Don't fret if your result seems to be different to the one below.
+This is expected as your training pixels may not be the same as what was used to prepare this manual.

 ![image](https://github.com/user-attachments/assets/6cc80708-9082-4632-bd67-5f0946d9a39e)  ![image](https://github.com/user-attachments/assets/efd45ab6-918f-45bb-ab9e-96e28e5f7d57)